 Is Snap Backup really free?

 Yes.
-Snap Backup is free as in beer and as well as free as in free speech.
-Because Snap Backup is an open source project, you can look at the source code.
+Snap Backup is both free as in beer and free as in speech.
+Because Snap Backup is an open source project, you can look at and modify the source code.